Northrop XP-56 Black Bullet

-The Northrop XP-56 Black Bullet was a unique prototype fighter interceptor built by the Northrop Corporation.
+The Northrop XP-56 Black Bullet is a unique prototype fighter interceptor built by the Northrop Corporation.
 It was one of the most radical of the experimental aircraft built during World War II.
 Ultimately, it was unsuccessful and did not enter production.

 Design and development

 The initial idea for the XP-56 was quite radical for 1939.
 It was to have no horizontal tail, only a small vertical tail, used an experimental engine, and be produced using a novel metal, magnesium.
 The aircraft was to be a wing with a small central fuselage added to house the engine and pilot.
 It was hoped that this configuration would have less aerodynamic drag than a conventional airplane.

 The idea for this single-seat aircraft originated in 1939 as the Northrop N2B model.
 It was designed around the Pratt & Whitney liquid-cooled X-1800 engine in a pusher configuration driving contra-rotating propellers.
 The U.S. Army ordered Northrop to begin design work on 22 June 1940, and after reviewing the design ordered a prototype aircraft on 26 September 1940.
 Shortly after design work had begun, Pratt & Whitney, however, stopped development of the X-1800.
 The Pratt & Whitney R-2800 engine was substituted, although it was considered not entirely suitable.
 The new, 2000 hp engine was 200 hp more powerful, but it had a larger diameter and required a larger fuselage to house it.
 This change delayed the program by five months.
 It was expected that the new engine would require a 2000 lb weight increase and cost 14 mph in top speed.

 Since this tailless design was novel and considered high risk, it was decided to construct a small, lightweight plane of similar configuration for testing called the Model N-1M.
 In parallel with the design of the XP-56, successful flight trials of the configuration were conducted utilizing this airframe, confirming the basic layout.
 Two small Lycoming engines powered this aircraft.
 These trials confirmed the stability of the radical design and, upon review, the Army decided to construct a second prototype, which was ordered on 13 February 1942.

 Northrop constructed the XP-56 using magnesium alloy for the airframe and skin, because aluminium was forecast to be in short supply due to wartime demands.
 At the time there was little experience with magnesium aircraft construction.
-Because magnesium cannot be easily welded using conventional techniques, Northrop hired Vladimir Pavlecka to develop the heliarc welding technique for magnesium alloy.
-(Later it was discovered that in the 1920s General Electric had already developed similar techniques.)
+Because magnesium cannot be easily welded using conventional techniques, a team comprising Vladimir Pavlecka, Tom Piper and Russell Meredith developed the heliarc welding technique for magnesium alloy.
+It resembled the GMAW predecessor processes developed in the 1920s by General Electric but, importantly, employed inert gas shielding.